 One such list was pointed to recently by a Facebook friend, “21Things That Will Become Obsolete in Education by 2020” from a blog called Teach Paperless, a consortium of writers exploring life in its digitized form.

 Some of the items listed are uncontroversial, such as rearranging classroom furnishings to teach more forum style rather than hierarchically, and more through practice than just theory.
-Or imagining that better cafeteria food will be on offer, though in this case the author, Shelly Blake-Plock, attributes better food to the phenomenon of handheld devices, which is essentially what he gives as reasoning for almost everything that’s going to happen in education over the next nine years.
+Another example is changing the way lessons are taught by not using any paper.
+How often do children do work on paper or in books, for it to be lost or eventually thrown in the recycling at the end of the year?
+Going paperless and instead using something like this document management software is something we will almost definitely see in classrooms of the future.
+But it doesn’t stop there.
+Imagining that better cafeteria food will be on offer, though in this case the author, Shelly Blake-Plock, attributes better food to the phenomenon of handheld devices, which is essentially what he gives as reasoning for almost everything that’s going to happen in education over the next nine years.
 He says kids doing online comparison shopping will force out $3 servings of macaroni and cheese.
-Where the lower-cost, higher quality food will come from is left out of his explanation.
+Where the lower-cost, higher-quality food will come from is left out of his explanation.

 Out of the loop